Dan-Tran/Dan-Maku/README.md

 # Dan Maku

 A [curtain fire shooting game](https://en.wikipedia.org/wiki/Shoot_'em_up) inspired by intense Japanese arcade shooters, developed using [Project FUN](https://myprojectfun.digipen.edu/mw/ProjectFUN_Editor).
+This was a project done during high school as a learning experience for game design and programming in general.

 ## Downloads